John Edward Robinson: Early life and criminal history

+classmates and spent much time in school detention.
 In 1961, Robinson enrolled at Morton Junior College in Cicero to become a medical radiographer, but dropped out after two years.
 In 1964, he moved to Kansas City and married Nancy Jo Lynch, who gave birth to their first child, John Jr., in 1965, followed by daughter Kimberly in 1967, and twins Christopher and Christine in 1971.

-Early crimes

 In 1969, Robinson was arrested in Kansas City for embezzling $33,000 from the medical practice of Dr. Wallace Graham, where he worked as a radiographer using forged credentials.
-He was sentenced to three years' probation.
-The following year, he violated probation by moving to Chicago without his probation officer's permission and gained a job as an insurance salesman at the R.B.
+He was sentenced to three years of probation.
+The following year, he violated his probation by moving to Chicago without his probation officer's permission and gained a job as an insurance salesman at the R.B.
 Jones Company.
 In 1971, he was arrested for embezzling funds and was ordered back to Kansas City, where his probation was extended.
 In 1975, Robinson's probation was extended again after an arrest on charges of securities fraud and mail fraud in connection with a phony medical consulting company he had formed.

 Robinson became a Scoutmaster, a baseball coach, and a Sunday school teacher.
 In 1977, he was named to the board of directors of a local charitable organization where he forged letters from its executive director to the mayor of Kansas City and from the mayor to civic leaders, naming him as the organization's Man of the Year.
 Under that guise, he hosted an awards luncheon in his honor.
 After completing his probation in 1979, Robinson was arrested for embezzlement and check forgery, for which he served sixty days in jail in 1982.
 After his release, he formed a bogus hydroponics business and stole $25,000 from a friend to whom he promised a fast investment return so the friend could pay for his dying wife's medical care.

 Murders

+Robinson is known to be responsible for eight homicides, but his total victim tally remains unknown.
+Kansas and Missouri police note that long stretches of Robinson's time remain unaccounted for, and considering how some of Robinson's confirmed victims have never been found or were not reported missing, authorities fear that there are additional undiscovered victims.
+"He's maintained the secrets about what he's done with the women.
+He won't ever tell.
+It's the last control he's got," said one investigator.
+"There are probably other barrels waiting to be opened, other bodies waiting to be found."